SnakeWayne/PHBS_BlockChain_2019/README.md

     verify if a branch action wanting to add the block which height is too small(< Maxheight-CUT_OFF_AGE) will be reject or not
     + 4.***public void testBlockChainReorganizeWithBranch()***
     verify if the side branches will be discarded or not while Reorganization
+    + 5.***public void testBlockChainInvalidTxBranch()***
+    verify if using the ProcessBlock methon will reject a block which contains invalid txs as a whole